gordon-zhao/Chrome_bookmarks_to_json/README.md

 ## Known Issue
   In Python Version, because Chrome does not count "Other bookmarks" as a bookmark folder in the exported html file, the folders under "Other bookmarks" will be under "Bookmarks" folder.

-  But this issue could be solved in C++ version.
-If you need such a feature, just post a issue in this repo so that we can add it.

 ## Json Structure:

 ```